Customer Support Specialist Resume Format

 Skills Section

-List 10–15 relevant skills, grouped appropriately.
-Combine technical skills (Zendesk, CRM, Ticketing Systems) with interpersonal skills (Active Listening, Patience, Empathy).
-This section is vital for ATS keyword recognition.
+List 10–15 relevant skills grouped by category.
+Combine technical skills (Zendesk, Salesforce, CRM management, troubleshooting) with interpersonal skills (active listening, communication, empathy).
+This section is important for ATS keyword matching.

 Work Experience